Chinese New Year facts are a fun introduction to the country’s history and customs.

 On Da Nian 30, it is popular for the family to gather around a table and enjoy some dishes.
 Dumplings are common during get-togethers in the north.

-Without a doubt, a good wordplay is much respected in Chinese culture.
+Without a doubt, a good wordplay is much respected in Chinese culture, many of which represent people’s love for their family and good wishes for the upcoming year.
 In addition to the food above, 鱼, or fish (“年年有余 (nian nian you yu), here, 余 is homophonic with 鱼”, wishing abundance year after year), meatballs (the roundness symbolizing the reunion of the family re: yuan xiao), and other dishes also make frequent appearances.

 6. Paying Tribute To Your Ancestors